mathspp/mathspp/pages/02.blog/02.problems/p006-stacks-of-beans/item.en.md

 # Solution

-we will show that John has a winning strategy.
+We will show that John has a winning strategy.
 Instead of just proving it, I will try to recreate the train of thought it took me to get there.

 Let us represent the sizes of the stacks by a pair $(x, y)$.
 The first thing to note is that the plays you can make while at $(x, y)$ are the same plays you can make while at $(y, x)$, which means everything we conclude about position $(x, y)$ can also be concluded about position $(y, x)$.
 Now we follow the first hint and note that if our turn starts and we are at either of $(0,0), (1,0), (0,1)$ or $(1,1)$, we lose, because we cannot remove any beans from either stack.
 This means that we want to play in such a way that, at a given point, we are at position $(x, y)$ and make a move such that the game state becomes any of those 4 positions, making our opponent lose.
 From what positions can we make that decisive play?